THIS SECTION EXPLAINS HOW MBA STUDIO HELPS ITS VALUED CLIENTS

 What you don’t get at MBA Studio is a big-brochure website with loads of school background and experiential admissions info.
-That’s just the reality of time limitation: Avi is totally focused on getting clients into elite b-schools, not on creating the ultimate admissions resource on the Web.
+That’s just the reality of time limitation: Avi is totally focused on getting clients admitted to elite b-schools, not on creating the ultimate MBA admissions resource on the Web.
 There are many deep MBA info-resource specialists out there, and among these MBA Studio most recommends Business Week and Poets & Quants.

 So how would you define your approach?

 1. You get out what you put in.
-The only way to get into business school is via a complete, balanced, thorough application that captures your current admissions value as a person and as a professional, and validly implies much future success.
-It takes work, yours and ours.
+The only way to get into a good business school is via a complete, balanced, thorough application that captures your current admissions value as a person and as a professional, and validly implies much future success.
+It takes work, yours and mine.
 This is what is meant in the “production studio” approach, and this is why it’s called MBA Studio.
 Together we find the value elements in your profile, and organize, produce, and polish them to make a great finished product.
 Avi takes your application from where it is to where it needs to be, to be competitive.